©2015 Francesca Nottola

 Despite claims of commitment to the cause, the British government, with its determined and consistent policy of underfunding of the National Health Service and of welfare support, is directly responsible for the dramatic worsening of the condition of many of the most vulnerable citizens.
 Those suffering from mental illness, struggling with addiction or with finding work and ways to support themselves are the most affected: the many homeless citizens, for example, or those disabled citizens who have been declared ‘fit for work’.

-This is also dedicated to all those who are struggling to cope in this cruel, competitive and very often cynical society, which is made up by each one of us.
+This post is dedicated to all those who are struggling to cope in this cruel, competitive and very often cynical society, which is made up by each one of us.
 It’s us that make this society cruel and cynical, so let’s think about our attitudes and let’s change.
 Let’s not expect problems to be solved by others, we can do a lot everyday with every small act of kindness and generosity.